rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

 - Emails to `ads-support@cases.gmrservice.ext.google.com` flagged as **"Message blocked"**
 - System message: *"Your message to ads-support@cases.gmrservice.ext.google.com has been blocked.
 See technical details below for more information"*
 - Gmail warning also appeared on other Google Ads emails: *"Many people marked similar messages as phishing scams"*
-- **Rasti's own legitimate emails** about the fraud were being blocked
+- **My own legitimate emails** about the fraud were being blocked
 - Even emails FROM `edge-support@google.com` were flagged
 - Systematic suppression of legitimate customer inquiry
-- Created appearance that Rasti "wasn't responding" when he was actively blocked from responding
+- Created appearance that I "wasn't responding" when I was actively blocked from responding

 ### Phase 3: Unauthorized Access Attempt (March 14, 2025)
 **Precise Timeline:**
 - **5:29 PM** - Edge-Support (Henry) sends email: "I have escalated to our dedicated support specialists.
 Please standby for updates."
 - **5:55 PM** (26 minutes later) - Phone call from (404) 978-8978 (Google's official Ads support line)
 - **5:55 PM** - Deceptive security prompt sent to phone during call
-- **5:55 PM** - Rasti clicks "No" - blocking the access attempt
+- **5:55 PM** - I click "No" - blocking the access attempt
 - **5:55 PM** - Immediate confirmation: "Login Attempt Stopped - You prevented an attempt to sign in to your account"
 - **5:55 PM** - Representative immediately hangs up when access denied